giz-t-hub/BosniaandHerzegovina/README.md

 ### Climate and energy policies <a name="climate-energy-policies"></a>

 - Mitigation:
+	- Nationally Determined Contribution of Bosnia and Herzegovina (NDC) for the Period 2020-2030, 2021: https://unfccc.int/documents/497333
+ 	- Fourth National Communication of Bosnia and Herzegovina under the United Nations Framework Convention on Climate Change, December 2012: https://unfccc.int/documents/628318
+  	- Third Biennial Update Report on Greenhouse Gas Emissions of Bosnia and Herzegovina under the United Nations Framework Convention on Climate Change, October 2022: https://unfccc.int/documents/628322
+  	- The 2020-2030 Climate Change Adaptation and Low Emission Development Strategy for Bosnia and Herzegovina: https://unfccc.int/documents/630689

 - Adaptation
+     	- The 2020-2030 Climate Change Adaptation and Low Emission Development Strategy for Bosnia and Herzegovina: https://unfccc.int/documents/630689

 - Energy policy
     - [National Energy and Climate Plan (Draft, 2021)](https://www.energy-community.org/implementation/package/NECP.html)